ramitsurana/emr/README.md

 ## Machine Learning

+#### Basics

+* Schema - Different Columns/classes obtained from Data Source
+* Target - The Class/Column to select for ML to learn and do analysis from
+* Row Identifier (Optional)

+#### Use Data Source as

+* Create (train) an ML Model
+* Evaluate an ML model
+* Generate Batch predictions

+##### Create (train) an ML Model -

+Under training and evaluation settings, we can select Default Settings or Custom Settings -> Create a ML Model

+##### Evaluate an ML model -

+- Automatically gets created and generates Histogram after the create (train) ML model is created
+- Meterics will appear such as AUC for Binary, Confusion matrix etc.
+- Can adjust Threshold depending on Business Requirements

 AWS Machine learning Models are -

 | Models   |      Purpose      |  Example | Algorithm | Measuring Unit for Quality of Histogram |